DeepanshuSarawagi/Kubernetes/06-Security/README.md

 Security context in kubernetes allows you to run a pod or a container with different users/groups apart from root.
 It also allows you to add/remove linux_capabilities for a container.
 Refer to [pod-sec-ctxt.yaml](pod-sec-ctxt.yaml) for more details.

+## 10. Network Policy:

+A NetworkPolicy is another object in Kubernetes namespace which allows you to restrict Ingress traffic on pods.
+You define rules within network policies and attach it to pods.
+Here is a sample [network policy](network-policy.yaml) yaml file for reference which allows traffic on db pods accepting traffic from api-pods on port 3306.

+Following kubernetes networking solutions support networking policies:

+- Calico
+- Weave-net
+- Romana
+- Kube-Router

+Following Kubernetes solution does not support networking policies:
+- Flannel